kartik-madhak/noter/README.md

 # Update May 2024

 Moving this out of active development to create this app from scratch based on all the mistakes and learnings from the past year.
-Will link it here if I ever decide to make it public!
+Will link the new project here if I ever decide to make it public!